An oldie but a goodie…

 they I had hoped that my mere presence alone would be enough to keep you in line … but after the display the two of you put on this morning, it has become clear to me that my pixie-ish grin and my kind, blue eyes aren’t getting the message across … so here’s how it’s gonna be:

-You two are going to get with the program right now, because if you don’t, there’s going to be nothing but a fuckload of coal up in this bitch next Sunday, you dig?
+You two are going to get with the program right now, because if you don’t, there’s going to be nothing but a fuckload of coal up in this bitch on Christmas morning, you dig?
 And, no, this isn’t the booze talking.
 Don’t let the red pajamas and goofy look plastered on my face fool you, OK?
 Because I will cut a bitch.

 Boy Child: Enough!
 Enough with the whining and the crying and the moody outbursts and the falling apart about every little thing your sister does.
 Stop being such a pussy.
 You think you’ve got it bad?
 How do you think I feel, huh?
 I’ve gotta live with you lunatics, sit stock still all day long, then spend every night flying back and forth to the North Pole so I can report your behavior to Santa!
 I mean, SERIOUSLY?
 All the technology that fat fuck delivers every Christmas, and he can’t figure out how to text?
 I’ve gotta fly the message to him?
 Asshole.